smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/01-GCP-setup/README.md

 ### AccessDeniedException: 403 The project to be billed is associated with an absent billing account.

-Make sure that billing is enabled for your Google Cloud Platform project. https://cloud.google.com/billing/docs/how-to/modify-project
+- Make sure that billing is enabled for your Google Cloud Platform project. https://cloud.google.com/billing/docs/how-to/modify-project
+- Make sure you set the right project_id in the Makefile